Tmpertor/Raven-Storm/README.md

 # Raven-Storm Toolkit Beta [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=Raven-Storm%20is%20a%20costumizable%20ddos%20Toolbox&url=https://github.com/Taguar258/Raven-Storm&hashtags=pentesting)
 A strong, costomizable ddos + dos + pod script with over 38 functions/commands for testing your own server!(^^)

-This project will not be open source, because of security verifications.

 Maybe in one of the next versions: Bluetooth POD, Mitm.

 <a href="https://m.youtube.com/watch?v=Vjaa3kdpbZs&feature=youtu.be">Quick Video about an older version of Raven-Storm.</a>